GitauHarrison/notes/oop_python.md

 > It is important to note that the value `get_phone` among the class attributes is not an assignment operation (`self.get_phone = phone`).
 Rather, we are calling our getter method so that it makes the `phone` variable private.

+### Setter Method

 Now that `phone` is private by the help of our getter method, we can focus on setting its value.
 A setter method uses a decorator whose name is similar to the getter method, then append the word `setter`.
+The method name is also similar to the getter method.

 ```python
 @get_phone.setter